nrgpy/nrgpy/NSD_Functions_README.md

 # <img alt="NRGPy" src="https://www.nrgsystems.com/mysite/images/logo.png?v=3" height="40">

-nsd_functions.py - a class for handling NRG Site Database (NSD) files from Symphonie, SymphoniePLUS and SymphoniePLUS3 Data Loggers.
+__nsd_functions.py__ - for handling NRG Site Database (NSD) files from Symphonie, SymphoniePLUS and SymphoniePLUS3 Data Loggers.

-_Note_: this class is only compatible with Windows installations.
-If you have an MS Office programs installed on the host computer, the Python installation must be the same architecture (either 32-bit or 64-bit).
+_Note_: __this feature set is only compatible with Windows installations__.
+If you have any MS Office programs installed on the host computer, the Python installation must be the same architecture (either 32-bit or 64-bit).

 ## Quick example for using nsd_functions.py to read and change sensor history settings in NSD files.
 ``` python